vdprogr/CSVToMySQL/README.md

 ## How to start project

 In order to start this project you need:
-1. In the local MySQL database create database dbcsv

-2. Parameters to connect database username=root
-   password=root
+1. mvn package -DskipTests

+2. docker-compose up

 3. you can use file to test
  - english_ukrainian_texts.csv - fields separated by comma
  - english_ukrainian_texts-2 - fields separated by semicolon